Skip to Content

 Questions or Comments: nps@tceq.texas.gov

-The Texas Water Resources Institute will work with small coastal municipalities to identify their stormwater and septic system education and outreach needs and provide technical assistance to meet those needs.
+The Texas Water Resources Institute worked with small coastal municipalities to identify their stormwater and septic system education and outreach needs and provided technical assistance to meet those needs.

 Map of Texas with outline of the coastal zone boundary.